GriffinSar/Project-Two--Trek-Quiz/README.md

 All other text was writen by me.

+### Media

+Images for this site were found using google images.
+They are all images from the shows of Star Trek

 ### Code

 I used the below sites to help me design and style my site.